-36% average number of Essex households with limited or no access to off-street parking transition the remaining 400+ vehicles in our fleet to cleaner fuels.
+The council and our delivery partners currently operate around 20 EVs in our operational, pool and company car fleet.
+We are committed to leading by example and have already started to prioritise how we roll out EV charge points across our estate and transition the remaining 400+ vehicles in our fleet to cleaner fuels.
 Our local authority partners are also leading by example and starting to transition their operational fleets to EVs.